torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 regularly and have taken a halfway decent data structures/algorithms course is enough for interview questions.
-If you are not programming regularly or have not taken a decent data structures and algorithms course, try to do so to prepare for interviews.
+If you are not programming regularly or have not taken a decent data structures and algorithms course, try to do some work on your own to prepare for interviews.
 Cracking The Coding Interview will have some sections on data structures and algorithms.
 If you want a more thorough treatment, you can use something like [Introduction to Algorithms by Cormen, Leiserson, Rivest and Stein](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844/ref=sr_1_1) also known as CLRS.
+But it's totally okay if you find something like CLRS boring and overkill.
+In that case, I suppose a little bit of Leetcode might be in order.
 As for programming regularly, you can reference my [CAS CS guide](https://blog.torchnyu.com/2019/08/19/nyu-cas-cs-guide.html) for some tips.

-Again, don't worry too much about learning every algorithm or data structure under the sun.
+But don't worry too much about learning every algorithm or data structure under the sun.
 The questions that your interviewers come up with are questions where they understand the solution and can judge potential answers.
 They're probably not gonna ask you about red black